The delights of Pairing Sea Bass with Chablis and more!

 Tomato-based sauces can devastate fine wines, so a sharp, dry wine is needed.
 Often a red works well; try Zinfandel or Barbera D Alba from Piedmont.

 Fish with cream-based sauces

 Vintage Champagne for a real treat.
-White Bordeaux and Riesling also works very well
+White Bordeaux and Riesling also work very well.

-An extremely oily fish that requires a very sharp white: Loire Sauvignon Blanc or Vinho Verde works wonderfully as does white Rioja.
+An extremely oily fish requires a very sharp white: Loire Sauvignon Blanc or Vinho Verde works wonderfully, as does white Rioja.

 Perfect with red Burgundy

 Fine dry white again, New Zealand Chardonnay or Champagne seems to work best.

 If the salmon has been grilled, then look to Burgundy, red and white.
 Roast Salmon is wonderful with Grand Cru Chablis.
 Smoked Salmon, on the other hand, works better with aromatic, acidic whites.
 Fino Sherry, Riesling, or Pinot Gris work very well indeed.